marisademeglio/audiobooks-js/README.md

 This is __not__ intended to be a manifest validator.
 Errors are reported only when they affect processing.

-To use it, copy the files in [`src/`](https://github.com/marisademeglio/pubmanifest-parse/tree/master/src) to your project.
+To use it, copy [`pubmanifest-parse.min.js`](https://github.com/marisademeglio/pubmanifest-parse/tree/master/build/pubmanifest-parse.min.js) to your project.

 I wrote this to help with some demos I'm working on.
 My target is the browser, and I wrote this processor as an ES6 module.
 It would be easy enough to port to other environments.